 business and how you plan to use the device.
 There are Intel devices that will outperform certain Macs at certain tasks of course.

 However, in the majority of cases, Apple Macs are the most consistent in their high quality and performance.
-For business computers and laptops, they offer the most reliability and longevity, coupled with high performance.
+Business computers and laptops offer the most reliability and longevity, coupled with high performance.

-This longevity and lack of breakdown are what makes them better value for money.
-Over the course of a device lifespan, other PCs run into far more malfunctions and breakdowns than Macs.
+This longevity and lack of breakdown are what make them better value for money.
+Over the course of a device’s lifespan, other PCs run into far more malfunctions and breakdowns than Macs.

 Their durability is what makes Macs such great value.
 Over the lifetime of the device, they save money as well as save lots of time and stress.
 They don’t slow down as quickly as other computers.